vigour-io/wrapper/README.md

 ## Tests

-Most of the tests expect to find the `vigour-example` repo in the same directory as `vigour-native`.
+Most of the tests expect to find the `vigour-example` repo in the same directory as `vigour-wrapper`.
 If that is so, then `mocha test/` should do the rest.
 This of course should be improved eventually, either by making vigour-example a submodule, or by automating the cloning the first time tests are run, or perhaps even something entirely different...

 ## In-script usage

 ```
-var wrapper = require('vigour-native')
+var wrapper = require('vigour-wrapper')
 wrapper.build({
   src: './src'
   , dest: './build'